We welcome you to the Santiago College educational community, founded in 1880.

 Score Review (General for both onsite and remote admission process)

 Once the results of these evaluations have been attained, the scores obtained by the applicants will be revised.
 The review criteria is based on the scores established by the school to carry out this process.

-Usually the number of eligible applicants is larger than the number of existing vacancies.
+The number of eligible applicants is larger than the number of existing vacancies.

-The school establishes principles aiming at promoting an integral development and for that purpose, it is needed the commitment from all the members of the community, specially mothers/fathers and/or guardians.
+The school establishes principles aiming at promoting an integral development and for that purpose, it needs the commitment from all the members of the community, specially mothers/fathers and/or guardians.
 Therefore, during the interview that is meant for new families, it will be analyzed the consistency between the family’s expectations and the school’s mission, the educational program and the understanding and support for its principles.

-- Outstanding: 6,0 a 7,0
+Outstanding: 6,0 a 7,0

 Good: 5,0 a 5,8